drobledoruiz/conservation_genomics/README.md

 # Easy-to-use R functions for conservation genomics

 A toolset written in *R* for quick and easy handling of genomic data to do common analyses for the genetic management of endangered populations.
-These functions are introduced in the preprint: Robledo-Ruiz et al. **Easy-to-use R functions to separate reduced-representation genomic datasets into sex-linked and autosomal loci, and conduct sex-assignment**.
-Authorea.
-December 02, 2022 (https://www.authorea.com/doi/full/10.22541/au.166998603.34117027/v1). **Do check each function directory for further details on usage.**
+These functions are introduced in:

+Robledo-Ruiz et al. (2023) Easy-to-use R functions to separate reduced-representation genomic datasets into sex-linked and autosomal loci, and conduct sex-assignment. _Molecular Ecology Resources_. (https://doi.org/10.1111/1755-0998.13844).

+**If you use our functions, please cite this article**.
+You can watch a short video abstract of the paper here: https://vimeo.com/840300860

+Do check each function directory for further details on usage.

 ## Functions